 A showdown begins between the two men and Tony is without his Iron Man suit.
 The power source on Ivan's chest makes it clear just what kind of technology his new enemy is using and things go rather badly.
 Tony narrowly survives the onslaught.
 Justin Hammer, along with the rest of the world, watch the televised showdown, but Justin smiles.

 A number of new characters are introduced in IRON MAN 2 and I want to pause a moment to acknowledge - like many genre fans have - what a huge mistake this usually is.
-Tim Burton's BATMAN, already burdened over having the very UN-Bruce Wayne-like actor Michael Keaton, went off the tracks with his second BATMAN movie by having three distinctly separate villains (Shrek, Catwoman, Penguin) with three distinctly separate origins and storylines coming together in one movie.
+Tim Burton's BATMAN, already burdened over having the very UN-Bruce Wayne-like actor Michael Keaton, went off the tracks with his second BATMAN movie by having three distinctly separate villains (Shrek, Catwoman, Penguin) with three distinctly separate origins, agendas, and storylines coming together in one movie.
 BATMAN RETURNS strained when it should have soared.
 With subsequent Batman movies it got even worse and broke.
 The very same thing happened with SPIDER-MAN 3 (3 villains and 2 Spider-Man's?
 Come ON!) and XMEN 3.
-Too many major characters with too many different origins.
+Too many major characters with too many different origins and agendas.

 IRON MAN 2 introduces the main villain, Ivan aka Whiplash, and villain by weak competition, Justin Hammer.
 It also introduces Hero-by-tech, War Machine.
 Also introduced is Nick Fury (Samuel L. Jackson: THE EXORCIST III, JURASSIC PARK, SPHERE, DEEP BLUE SEA, UNBREAKABLE, KILL BILL Vol. 2, THE INCREDIBLES, SNAKES ON A PLANE, 1408, LAKEVIEW TERRACE, THE SPIRIT).
 Finally there is mysterious Natalie Rushman/ Natasha Romanoff (Scarlett Johannson: EIGHT LEGGED FREAKS, THE ISLAND, THE SPIRIT).
 What keeps it all together is the lack of unnecessary origins.